Machine Learning with Text in Python

 How do I know whether I'm ready for the course?

-Review the content from my scikit-learn video series and my pandas video series.
+Review the content from my free scikit-learn course and my pandas video series.
 If you are comfortable with most of the content, you are ready for the course.
+If you are new to Python, I recommend enrolling in Python Essentials for Data Scientists first.
 If you are unsure whether you meet the course requirements, please email me!

 What types of people have taken this course?